Wolfgang Bernhard Fränkel

-Wolfgang Bernhard Fränkel (Bonn, 11 November 1795; Elberfeld - 5 March 1851) was a German physician and writer.
+Wolfgang Bernhard Fränkel (Bonn, 11 November 1795; Elberfeld - 5 March 1851) was a German medical doctor and writer.
 He participated in the Napoleonic Wars, starting 1812 in the Napoleoneon army, later as a lieutenant in the anti-Napoleon-coalition.
 Later he studied at the gymnasium and the University of Bonn and became doctor of medicine in 1824.
 He then became a physician in Elberfeld until his death.
 In 1840 he converted to the Christian religion.
 His son was the physician and professor Bernhard Fränkel.